neudinger/pyDockRMSD/README.md

 ## License

 This project is open source licensed under the EUROPEAN UNION PUBLIC LICENCE v.
 1.2 EUPL © the European Union 2007, 2016 License.
-Please see the [LICENSE file](LICENSE) for more information.
+Please see the [LICENSE](LICENSE.md) for more information.

 ### Local documentation